-Different stages of e-governance are identified on certain set of criteria.
+Different stages of e-governance are identified on a certain set of criteria.
 These stages are:

 - Simple information dissemination (one-way communication)- is considered as the most basic form, as it is used for merely disseminating information;